NiranjanKushwaha/surveyForge/README.md

-# React
+# SurveyForge

-A modern React-based project utilizing the latest frontend technologies and tools for building responsive web applications.
+A modern survey creation and management platform built with React, developed by Niranjan Kushwaha.
+This application provides comprehensive tools for creating, managing, and analyzing surveys using the latest frontend technologies.

 ## 🚀 Features